andre-tm-hui/ReVox/README.md

     - Record only input device
     - Record only loopback device
     - Record both simultaneously
+    - Use hotkey to toggle an effect on the input device:
+      - Only reverb is available at the moment
   - Compatible with 1+ channel input devices
     - Samples are recorded as dual-channel audio